Rosebud

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Rosebud's median income is $43,740 and average income is $59,229.
-This is below Greater Melbourne's median income of $57,688 and average income of $75,164.
-By September 2025, adjusted for Wage Price Index growth of 8.25%, Rosebud's estimated median income would be approximately $47,349 and average income $64,115.
-Census 2021 data indicates that incomes in Rosebud fall between the 12th and 14th percentiles nationally for household, family, and personal incomes.
-The most common income bracket is $1,500 - 2,999, representing 28.1% of residents (4,302 individuals), similar to Melbourne's metropolitan region at 32.8%.
-Housing affordability pressures are severe in Rosebud, with only 81.7% of income remaining after housing costs, ranking at the 11th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Rosebud is below the national average.
+The median income is $43,740 and the average income stands at $59,229.
+This contrasts with Greater Melbourne's figures of a median income of $57,688 and an average income of $75,164.
+Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates for Rosebud would be approximately $47,948 (median) and $64,927 (average) as of March 2026.
+Census 2021 income data indicates that household, family and personal incomes in Rosebud all fall between the 12th and 14th percentiles nationally.
+Income brackets show that the $1,500 - 2,999 earnings band captures 28.1% of the community (4,277 individuals), which aligns with the metropolitan region where this cohort also represents 32.8%.
+Housing affordability pressures are severe in Rosebud, with only 81.7% of income remaining, ranking at the 11th percentile.

 Frequently Asked Questions - Income